-Reflection on the learning outcomes Sufficient Unacceptable level of reflection.
-Primarily a descriptive account of student's experience.
-Little evidence that student has thought about their experience.
+Reflection on Reflection on the learning outcomes Sufficient Unacceptable level of reflection.
+Primarily a descriptive account of a student's experience.
+Little evidence that the student has thought about their experience.
 No examples of work carried out while on placement, or examples provided are not relevant.
 No reference to Appendix, or information referred to in the Appendix is not relevant.
 Does not demonstrate that relevant learning outcome has been met.
-Sufficient to Satisfactory examples of work carried out while on placement, but these examples are of limited Good Good level of reflection.
-Good evidence that student has thought deeply about their experience.
+Sufficient to Satisfactory Acceptable level of reflection with some evidence that the student has thought about their experience, but still a substantially descriptive account of the student's experience.
+Some examples of work carried out while on placement, but these examples are of limited relevance.
+Refers to Appendix, but information referred to is of limited relevance.
+Some evidence that relevant learning outcomes have been met.
+Good Good level of reflection.
+Good evidence that students have thought deeply about their experience.
 Relevant examples provided of work carried out by the student while on placement.
-Good use of information provided in the Appendix to show how student has met the relevant learning outcome.
+Good use of information provided in the Appendix to show how a student has met the relevant learning outcome.
 Provides good evidence that relevant learning outcome has been met Very good Very good level of reflection.
-Very good evidence that student has thought deeply about their experience.
+Very good evidence that students have thought deeply about their experience.
 Many relevant examples provided of work carried out by the student while on placement.
-Very good use of information provided in the Appendix to show how student has met the relevant learning outcome.
+Very good use of information provided in the Appendix to show how the student has met the relevant learning outcome.
 Provides very good evidence that relevant learning outcome has been met.
 Excellent Excellent level of reflection.
-Excellent evidence that student has thought deeply about their experience.
+Excellent evidence that students have thought deeply about their experience.
 Many very relevant examples provided of work carried out by the student while on placement.
-Excellent use of information provided in the Appendix to show how student has met the relevant learning outcome.
+Excellent use of information provided in the Appendix to show how the student has met the relevant learning outcome.
 Provides excellent evidence that relevant learning outcome has been met.

-Presentation and quality Insufficient Introduction is poor.
+Presentation a Presentation and quality Insufficient Introduction is poor.
 Provides very little information about the host organisation and about the work carried out by the student.
 Conclusion provides a very limited summary of the student's placement experience.
 Poor presentation of information in Appendices.
-Very many spelling and grammatical errors with no real evidence of proof reading.
+Very many spelling and grammatical errors with no real evidence of proofreading.
 Grossly outside set page limits.

-Introduction is acceptable.
-Provides some information about the host organisation and abSufficient tothe work carried out by the student.
-Conclusion provides an acceptable summary of theSatisfactorystudent's placement experience.
+Sufficient to Satisfactory Introduction is acceptable.
+Provides some information about the host organisation and about the work carried out by the student.
+Conclusion provides an acceptable summary of the student's placement experience.
 Acceptable presentation of information in Appendices.
-Mspelling and grammatical errors with little evidence of proof reading.
-Good introduction.
+Many spelling and grammatical errors with little evidence of proofreading.
+Good Good introduction.
 Provides a lot of information about the host organisation and about the work carried out by the student.
 Conclusion provides a good summary of the student's placement experience.
 Good presentation of information in Appendices.
-Some spelling ar grammatical errors, but generally good use of language.
+Some spelling and grammatical errors, but generally good use of language.
 Very good Very good introduction.
 Provides detailed information about the host organisation and about the work carried out by the student.
 Conclusion provides a very good summary of the student's placement experience.
 Very good presentation of information in Appendices.
 Very few spelling and grammatical errors and generally very good use of language.
 Excellent Excellent introduction.
 Provides very clear and detailed information about the host organisation and about the work carried out by the student.
 Conclusion provides an excellent summary of the student's placement experience.
 Excellent presentation of information in Appendices.
 No spelling and grammatical errors and generally excellent use of language.